What Are the Key Ethical Issues Faced in Clinical Research?

 6. Vulnerable Populations

-Research involving vulnerable populations, such as children, pregnant women, or individuals with mental illnesses, necessitates additional ethical concerns, which top institutes for clinical research are particularly adept at addressing.
+Research involving vulnerable populations, such as children, pregnant women, or individuals with mental illnesses, necessitates additional ethical concerns, which are particularly adept at addressing.
 Dilemma: These populations may be more vulnerable to exploitation or coercion, with insufficient ability to express informed consent.
 Resolution: Researchers should obtain agreement from minors' legal guardians and ensure that appropriate safeguards are in place for vulnerable populations.
 Studies involving these people should be structured to minimize risk while maximizing possible benefits, with rigorous oversight from ethical committees.

 7. Recruitment and Selection Bias